marshall-mcdougall/rattlescraper/README.md

 # Rattle Scaper
-# Maps bin locations in the lowermainland
+# Maps bin locations in the lower mainland